Requesting Build Outputs

 Let's practice using it for the frontend, since JavaScript engineers are accustomed to having watch mode.

-If you didn't write a BUILD file for the frontend, you can checkout the packages
+file for the frontend, you can checkout the packages

 branch.